Ocasio-Cortez's "Struggle" as a "Working Girl" Was in USA's 8th Wealthiest Town

 The hard-left Ocasio-Cortez wants to abolish ICE.
 She also wants to provide free healthcare for all and a guaranteed universal income for the non-productive.
 Oh, and she wants to impeach Trump although she promised to work with him.

 She is the rising star of the Democratic Party.
-She’s not ugly and she’s young.
-Unfortunately, many millennials have been drawn to communism in our colleges.
-It’s a sorry state of affairs.
+She’s not ugly and she’s young which goes to her advantage.
+Unfortunately, many millennials like her have been drawn to communism in our colleges and it’s a sorry state of affairs.

 She claims that being a Democratic Socialist is being a Democrat.
 Apparently, that’s true, but she’s not a Democrat.
 Democrats are Democratic Socialists/Communists.
 She’s a know-nothing Commie.